Psychopathic Records: Ax & Smash (2003)

 In 2002 when Zug Izland was signed to the label, a sub label was created for their releases called Ax & Smash.
 The sub label saw only one release with Cracked Tiles which was released on January 31, 2003.
 Their second release 3:33 was released on Psychopathic Records on June 1, 2004.
 After leaving the label in 2004, they were resigned in 2012, with Toxicology: Zug Izland's Dopest Bangers being released on August 13, 2013, on Psychopathic Records, before being released in 2016.

 Urban Muzik Zone (2004–2008)

 Created in 2004 at the same time as Ax & Smash Records, to feature a new genre to help expand the Juggalo fan base that they might not know about.
-Detroit legend MC Breed was signed to the label and released the labels only release with The New Prescription on August 24, 2004.
+Detroit legend MC Breed was signed to the label and released the label's only release with The New Prescription on August 24, 2004.
 MC Breed was working on a new album to release on UMZ/Psychopathic before his untimely death on November 28, 2008, after a pickup game of basketball.